TanayAgrawal20/vehicle-parking-app/README.md

 # vehicle-parking-app
-a responsive web app for vehicle-parking
+a responsive web app for vehicle-parking.